-This window gives an up-to-date display of the contents of the processor registers and special function registers, and allows you to edit the content of some of the registers.
+This window gives an up-to-date display of the contents of the processor registers and special function registers, and allows you to edit their contents.
 Optionally, you can choose to load either predefined register groups or to define your own application-specific groups.